-I’m often asked if you should rent in the Philippines, buy a house in the Philippines, or build on a lot.
+I’m often asked about living in the Philippines if you should rent a house in the Philippines, buy a house in the Philippines, or build on a lot.

 Here’s a question I get asked ALL the time on my YouTube Channel…